 2.2 StudyArea

 This research was conducted in Owerri North Local Government Area (LGA) of Imo State, which is characterized by a semi-urban environment comprising districts such as Uratta, Naze, Egbu, Emekeobibi, Umunahu, Emii, Ogada, Oha, Umuayalu, and Ihite.
 The administrative headquarters is located in OrieUratta.
 Owerri North spans an area of 198 square kilometers and experiences an average temperature of 27°C. Geographically, it lies at a latitude of 5.46°N and a longitude of 7.11°E, with an elevation of 102 meters (335 feet) above sea level.
 Six major roads from the municipal area traverse the communities within Owerri North.
 To the north, Orlu Road connects to Amakaohia and Akwakuma; to the east, Okigwe Road links to Orji; to the west, MCC Road via Wetheral leads to ObibiUratta and Ihitaoha; to the south, Mbaise Road serves Egbu and Emekuku, while Aba Road extends to Naze, Agbala, and Ulakwo.
 The area also functions as a commercial hub for agricultural products such as palm produce, maize, yams, and cassava.
-Based on the 2006 national population census, the LGA had an estimated population of 175,395 (Tiebetet al., 2019).
+Based on the 2006 national population census, the LGA had an estimated population of 175,395 (Tiebet-et al., 2019).

 2.3.
 Study Population